 First time in Bali

 I didn’t know what to expect on my first trip to Bali.
 I had read that Kuta was the party central of Bali, I imagined sleepless nights in the hotel room, rowdy people in the streets.
-But this was not the case even though our accommodation which had booked through STA Travel was right in the centre of Kuta.
+But this was not the case even though our accommodation which we had booked through STA Travel was right in the centre of Kuta.

 Going through customs at Ngurah Rai International Airport took about two hours.
 The immigration officer stamped our passports and asked no questions, it was a breeze compared to the what we had experienced in Hong Kong where the immigration officer asked a number of questions and kept us waiting.